January is Cervical Cancer Awareness Month. In recognition of that, we asked Sara Sarraf, MD, to answer your questions about cervical cancer.

 You need regular screenings if you had a hysterectomy, but doctors didn’t remove your cervix.

 If you have HIV, a compromised immune system, a history of cervical cancer or you were exposed to diethylstilbestrol (DES) before birth, you may need more frequent screenings.

 If I don’t need a Pap smear, do I still have to come in for a checkup every year?

 Yes!
 Even if you don’t need a Pap smear, there are plenty of reasons to do the annual well-woman exam,” explains Dr. Sarraf.
 “During the checkup we do a breast exam and a pelvic exam and we visually inspect your cervix.
 We also use this time to talk about birth control, safe sex, hormonal questions, vaccinations and pre-conception care if you’re thinking about having a baby.

-Sara Sarraf, MD, practices at our West End location.
-Dr. Sarraf is board certified in obstetrics and gynecology and has a certification in pediatric and adolescent gynecology.
+Sara Sarraf, MD, practices at the Virginia Women’s Center West End location.
+Dr. Sarraf is board certified in obstetrics and gynecology and has a passion for pediatric and adolescent gynecology.
 To make an appointment with her or any of our healthcare providers, call 804.288.4084 or go online—virginiawomenscenter.com.